 Cons

-Before opening a joint credit card account, it’s important to understand the impact that will have on your credit as it comes with major disadvantages:
+Before opening a joint credit card account, you should understand the impact that will have on your credit as it comes with major disadvantages:

 - All account holders are legally responsible for repaying the debt on the card.
 Even if only one cardholder incurred the debt, everyone on the card will be held liable.

-- The relationship could get strained due to disputes over the card.
-A shared account can lead to disagreements if users cannot come to an agreement on how much to spend, who makes the payments, and how the account gets managed.
+- The relationship between account holders could get strained due to disputes over the card.
+A shared account can lead to disagreements if the users cannot come to an agreement on how much to spend, who makes the payments, and how the account gets managed.

-- Potential for complications due to changes in the relationship.
+- Changes in the relationship can cause complications.
 If you get a divorce from your partner or have a fallout with your friend or family member, you will need to figure out what to do with the account.
 It is also possible that one user could purposely miss payments or make late payments to damage your credit out of spite.

 Should You Open a Joint Credit Card Account?

-If you are considering opening a joint credit card account, have an open and honest discussion with the co-applicant(s) about the responsibilities, spending habits, credit philosophy, etc. Make it clear that everyone will be legally responsible for paying off the card’s balance and set some ground rules on account usage and management.
+If you are considering opening a joint credit card account, have an open and honest discussion with the co-applicant(s) about the shared responsibilities, spending habits, credit philosophy, etc. Make it clear that everyone will be legally responsible for paying off the card’s balance and set clear ground rules on account usage and management.
 If a joint credit card sounds too risky or overwhelming, consider adding an authorized user to your card instead.
-That way, you can maintain full control over the card while allowing the co-applicant to take advantage of the credit.
+That way, you can maintain full control over the card while allowing them to take advantage of the credit.

 The Bottom Line